Shabby Chic Interior Design - Style Basics and Inspiration

 -

 Less is more.
-Showcase a few statement items and keep surfaces clear.
-Use open shelving for display but allow space between objects for breathing room.
-Rotate decor seasonally to keep things fresh.
+Showcase a few statement items and keep surfaces uncluttered.
+Use open shelving for display but leave ample space between objects for a sense of breathing room.
+Rotate the decor seasonally to keep things fresh.

 -